huma-engineering/huma-docs/data-collection/huma-app/getting-started/login-and-onboarding.md

 ### Helper agreement
 You can allow another party to manage data entry on your behalf if you are unable to use the Huma App yourself.

 You or your care team can invite helpers.
 Once helpers receive their invite, they are prompted to download the Huma App and are taken through the sign up and onboarding process.
 This includes the Helper Agreement, in which they must agree to entering data on your behalf.
-Once in the App, helpers can enter data into modules in the same way that a patient would.
+Once in the Huma App, helpers can enter data into modules in the same way that a patient would.

 ![Helper agreement](../assets/helpertrio.png)